Polidea/RxBluetoothKit/README.md

 ## License

-RxBluetoothKit is available under the MIT license.
+RxBluetoothKit is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.